moneppo/resin/README.md

 Resin is the PC client for running SAP apps.
 Rather than a single, dedicated web browser, Resin aims to be a tool for making standalone apps out of web app assets for clean integration into the host OS.

-Resin is a simple extenstion of the Chromium Embedded Framework.
+Resin is a simple extension of the Chromium Embedded Framework.
 By simply changing the name of the application and including a manifest file that points Resin to your SAP-architected web app, Resin suddenly transforms into a fully-fledged, installable version of your app.
 And whenever the user is connected to the web, this app will automatically and transparently update itself to the latest version, simply by redownloading assets where the HTTP cache-control headers expire, just like a web browser.
 But unlike a web browser, the user can be completely disconnected from the web to use the app.

 Building
 --------